 - Action Survivor: John, Molly and Ronnie who each try to fight off Michael and end up surviving.

-- Accidental Murder: Will who is in a panic about Michael, shoots someone wearing a hoody he presumes to be Micahel when in fact it is Ronald.
+- Accidental Murder: Will who is in a panic about Michael, shoots someone wearing a hoodie he presumes to be Michael when in fact it is Ronald.
 He is pretty shaken up about it.

-- Actor Allusion: The character played by Janet Leigh gets in a car that is similar to one she drove in Psycho, with a piece of film's score playing in the background.
+- Actor Allusion: Norma, the character played by Janet Leigh, gets in a car that is similar to one she drove in Psycho, with a piece of film's score playing in the background.
 She also tells Laurie that the shower is clogged - a reference to her character's famous death in the film.
-The character was originally intended as an Actor Allusion to PJ Soles - as it was named after her character from Carrie (1976), but it was played by Leigh after Soles failed to give them an answer, meaning that its name being similar to Psycho's antagonist Norman Bates was a coincidence.
+The character was originally intended as an Actor Allusion to PJ Soles - as she was named after Soles's character from Carrie (1976), but was played by Leigh after Soles failed to give them an answer, meaning that her name being similar to Psycho's antagonist Norman Bates was a coincidence.
 Likewise, Norma's motherly attitude towards Laurie was intended as this, to serve as a nod to the fact that mother and daughter were starring alongside each other.

 - Advertised Extra: Joseph Gordon-Levitt, whose character died in the opening scene.